audacity/audacity/lib-src/portmidi/pm_linux/README_LINUX.txt

 USING AUTOCONF

-Audacity (the audio editor ) uses an autoconf-based build system, and the files are also included in the PortMidi download.
-The associated files are tested only in the context of building Audacity, but if you really prefer autoconf to cmake or want to include portmidi in another autoconf-based project (like Audacity), maybe this will be useful.
+Sneedacity (the audio editor ) uses an autoconf-based build system, and the files are also included in the PortMidi download.
+The associated files are tested only in the context of building Sneedacity, but if you really prefer autoconf to cmake or want to include portmidi in another autoconf-based project (like Sneedacity), maybe this will be useful.

 The files are: configure.ac, portmidi-uninstalled.pc.in, portmidi.pc.in,
     and everything in autotools/.